Connect with us

 The project will be completed in 36 months.
 PHOTO | COURTESY

-China Communication Construction Company (CCCC) has signed a deal with Kenya for construction of a highway that seeks to improve accessibility of Lamu Port and the proposed resort cities on the Lamu Port-South Sudan-Ethiopia-Transport (Lapsset) Corridor.
+China Communication Construction Company (CCCC) has signed a deal with Kenya for the construction of a highway that seeks to improve accessibility of Lamu Port and the proposed resort cities on the Lamu Port-South Sudan-Ethiopia-Transport (Lapsset) Corridor.

 “The 453-kilometre project will be implemented at a cost of Sh17.9 billion, and will take 36 months to construct,” the roads agency said on Monday after signing the deal with CCCC.